-- The Trust's strategic aim "to narrow the learning gap" made significant progress with 46% of FSM / LAC students achieving 5 A - C including English & Maths, a vast improvement from a 2 year historical average of 30%. - The Value Added for FSM / LAC in 2012/13 was 1010 improving from the prior year level of 1003. - The Trust has invested its Pupil Premium allocation over the last 2 years into intervention, resources and staffing that specifically target barriers to learning such as behaviour, punctuality and attendance.
+- The Trust's strategic aim "to narrow the learning gap" has made progress with 45% of pupil premium students achieving 5 A C including English & Maths, an improvement from a 2 year historical average of 36% and above the national average.
+Further work however has to be done to continue to narrow the gap between non-PP students and PP students' academic results. - The Trust continues to invest its Pupil Premium allocation into intervention, resources and staffing that specifically target teaching and learning, disadvantage, behaviour, punctuality and attendance.